Razorboot/LOVR-OOP-Graphics-Engine/documentation/home.md

 	* Objects now have methods for easily setting their Global and Local transform matrix, position, rotation (including looking at a target or toward a direction), or scale.
 * Scene saving and loading is implemented!
 	* Scene Objects can now be saved to lua files with the aid of the serpent library.
-	* These scenes can be easily loaded from any filepath as well.
+	* These scenes can be easily loaded from any filepath as well.<br>
 ## [Release 0.1.0](https://razorboot.github.io/LOVR-OOP-Graphics-Engine/documentation/v010/introduction)
 ### Release Notes (12/22/22):
 * Initial release of the engine!